Eligibility Criteria - Evidence Uploader - Key Matters

 (A) Education Evidence:

 Applicants are required to have a minimum of 5 GCSEs (or equivalent) A*-C, including English Language.
-If you do not have GSCEs, equivalents can be considered.
+If you do not have GCSEs, equivalents can be considered.

 Frequently seen issue / scenario